 I. Regular attendance and class participation are essential for successful completion of the course.
 Active and mature participation includes asking questions, sharing experiences, and contributing to the class community.
 You are part of a classroom community and the total learning environment depends upon the contributions of each individual.
 Absence must be handled as it would be in a professional position on campus: planned for and communicated.
-Since our class meets only once weekly, excessive absences (more than two) may result in a lower grade for the course.
+Since our class meets only seven times in person during the summer, excessive absences (more than one) may result in a lower grade for the course.
 Extenuating circumstances will be considered on an individual basis, especially if negotiated ahead of time.